tps242/SoulWorkerHQTranslation/README.md

 Join us on Discord: https://discord.gg/0elCk6HCY5XkLg0t

 What to do?
-  - Simply replace the Japanese text with English text.
+  - simply replace the Japanese text with English text.
-  - don't make large commit changes
+  - don't make large commit changes or pulls(MAX 200 lines)
-  - make a pull if you want to edit something already translated
+  - make a issue request if you want to edit something already translated
+  - don't forget that the text must fit in the UI

 Special Thanks to:
   - everyone from discord chat